Instagram Model Paige Spiranac Flaunts Cleavage In A Tight Top On The Golf Course

 “Golf is back this week.
 Podcast was awesome this week.
 Great week for Paige,” a follower replied.

-As covered by The Inquisitr, last month Spiranac scintillated fans in a black bikini top that barely contained her breasts.
+As covered by The Inquisitr, last month Spiranac titillated fans in a black bikini top that barely contained her breasts.
 That post earned over 300,000 likes and nearly 10,000 comments.